QPU Tokens

 )

-However, if you don't want to specify your inline token each time and have it shown in your code, you can also use environment variables for inline tokens.
+If you don't want to specify your inline token each time and have it displayed in your code, you can also use environment variables for inline tokens.
 To do this, you need to set the appropriate environment variables.
 Below are the currently supported environment variables:

 • LUNA_IBM_TOKEN